'Heck Of A Fire Fight': Crews Face Multiple Challenges In Caldor Fire Area That's Burning To Burn

 The U.S. Forest Service says there’s been a pattern of human-caused blazes in the area dating back to 1973 with arson. cars, campfires, and powerlines to blame.
 But no matter what the challenge, fire crews are more than willing to take it on.

-“I know to many it feels like it’s running completely out of control but there’s been a heck of a fire fight in the many days since the initial attack,” said Marsolais.MORE NEWS: Fire Crews Expect Staffing Crunch As Multiple Big Fires Burn Amid Red Flag Warning
+“I know to many it feels like it’s running completely out of control but there’s been a heck of a fire fight in the many days since the initial attack,” said Marsolais.MORE NEWS: Hotels Booked Solid By Caldor Fire Evacuees